 There’s a licensed cafe on board the TSS Earnslaw

 Our cruise and dinner is suitable for all ages.

-Please note: The TSS Earnslaw undergoes annual maintenance between May and June 2018.
+Please note: The TSS Earnslaw will undergo annual maintenance between early June and early July 2019.
 During this time, you will travel by smaller motorised boat.
 These departures are dependent on sufficient bookings.
 Please provide your contact details in the event of a cancellation and reconfirm 48 hours prior to departure.